Online Course

 Fees

-Fees for the online course
+Fees for the facilitated online course

-$2,250 AUD (excl.
+$1,230 AUD (excl.
 GST)

-Discounted full course fee (all four subjects)
+Facilitated full course fee

 Payment is due after acceptance to the course and before the course begins.